 Upon expiration or termination of this Agreement, all Order Forms shall also terminate and Customer must stop using the Products.
 In addition, upon such expiration or termination, Pave will make all Customer Data available to Customer for electronic retrieval for a period of thirty (30) days and provide reasonable assistance in the retrieval of Customer Data by Customer as Customer requests and at the Customer’s expense.
 The following sections will survive expiration or termination of this Agreement: 1 (Access to the Products), 5 (Fees), 6 (Ownership of the Products; Feedback), 7 (Customer Data), 8 (Restrictions; Compliance with Laws), 9 (Confidentiality), 11 (Term; Termination; Suspension), 12 (Indemnification), 13 (Disclaimer), 14 (Limitation of Liability) and 15 (General Provisions).

-- Pave shall defend at its sole expense and indemnify Customer, its affiliates and each of its and its affiliates’ employees, directors and representatives from all third party actions, claims and proceedings and pay all damages, liabilities and expenses that are finally awarded in a judgement or agreed to in a settlement (“Losses”) that arise from or relate to any claim that any Product infringes, violates or misappropriates any third party intellectual property or proprietary right.
+i.
+Pave shall defend at its sole expense and indemnify Customer, its affiliates and each of its and its affiliates’ employees, directors and representatives from all third party actions, claims and proceedings and pay all damages, liabilities and expenses that are finally awarded in a judgement or agreed to in a settlement (“Losses”) that arise from or relate to any claim that any Product infringes, violates or misappropriates any third party intellectual property or proprietary right.

-- The foregoing obligations of Pave do not apply with respect to the Products or any information, technology, materials or data (or any portions or components of the foregoing) to the extent (a) not created or provided by Pave, (b) made in whole or in part in accordance with Customer specifications, (c) modified after delivery by Pave, (d) combined with other products, processes or materials not provided by Pave, where the alleged Losses would not have occurred but for such combination, (e) Customer continues the allegedly infringing activity after being notified thereof or after being informed of modifications that would have avoided the alleged infringement or (f) Customer’s use of the Products is not strictly in accordance herewith.
+ii.
+The foregoing obligations of Pave do not apply with respect to the Products or any information, technology, materials or data (or any portions or components of the foregoing) to the extent (a) not created or provided by Pave, (b) made in whole or in part in accordance with Customer specifications, (c) modified by anyone other than Pave after delivery by Pave, (d) combined with other products, processes or materials not provided by Pave, where the alleged Losses would not have occurred but for such combination, (e) Customer continues the allegedly infringing activity after being notified thereof or after being informed of modifications that would have avoided the alleged infringement or (f) Customer’s use of the Products is not strictly in accordance herewith.

 Customer shall defend at its sole expense and indemnify Pave, its affiliates and each of its and its affiliates’ employees, directors and representatives from all third party actions, claims and proceedings and pay all Losses that arise from or relate to (a) any claim that the Customer Data infringes, violates or misappropriates any third party intellectual property or proprietary right or (b) Customer’s use of any Third Party Integrations in connection with or through the Products.